 Have you ever dreamt of flying mach 2 on the edge of the stratosphere from New York to London in around 3 hours?

-With the possible return of Concorde in 2019, you may yet get the chance.
-12 years after the last commercial flight, there is increasing talk of a resurrection.
-I cannot wait!
+I cannot wait (although I very much doubt it will ever happen you never know).
 I’ve always wanted to fly Concorde and was so disappointed on missing last time.
-I’m determined not to let that happen again 🙂
+I’m determined not to let that happen again in 2029.

 Here’s our tribute to this icon of aviation, and a brief Concorde history of the supersonic jet.
 May she fly again.

 Concorde was a collaboration between Aérospatiale and BAC – British Aircraft Corporation, under a special Anglo French treaty.

 Concorde could only carry somewhere between 92 and 128 passengers, but normally had seating for 100 passengers and 9 crew.